Posts Tagged ‘Parenting’

 Read MoreUnderstanding Childhood Phobias and How to Help Your Child Cope

+Understanding Childhood Phobias.
 Fear is a natural response.
 It’s hardwired into our brains.
 In an emergency situation, the logical thought processes we use to navigate the complexities of life are simply too slow; seconds can mean the difference between survival and disaster.
 It’s a natural feature of the emotional “operating system” of our brains.
-But some fears escape…
+But…

 Read MoreCan You Have an Amicable Divorce?
 Taking These Steps Together Can Help